sahlenlab/HiCapTools/README.md

 - Genome assembly *(STRING: REQUIRED)* :   The genome assembly build version of the reference genome that is used to map the pairs.
 It should be in the format ’buildVersion,source’.
 Eg. hg19,UCSC

-- Transcript List File *(STRING: OPTIONAL/REQUIRED)* :   The path to the file containing the list of all transcripts in the genome used.
+- Transcript List File *(STRING: OPTIONAL/REQUIRED)* :   The path to the file containing the list of transcripts in the genome for which Feature probes are to be created.
 Either Transcript List file or SNV List file is required.
 Both files can be used together.
-The file should be in the transcript file format as described in the [File Formats](#file-formats) section.
+The file should be in the BED detail 6+2 file format as described in the [File Formats](#file-formats) section.

-- SNV List File *(STRING: OPTIONAL/REQUIRED)* :   The path to the file containing the list of known Single Nucleotide Variants in the genome used.
+- SNV List File *(STRING: OPTIONAL/REQUIRED)* :   The path to the file containing the list of Single Nucleotide Variants in the genome for which Feature probes are to be created.
 Either Transcript List file or SNV List file is required.
 Both files can be used together.
-The file must be in the SNV File format as described in the [File Formats](#file-formats) section
+The file must be in the BED detail 6+2 file format as described in the [File Formats](#file-formats) section

 - Repeat File *(STRING: OPTIONAL)* :   The path to the text file containing repeat regions.
 The field is to be left empty if not used.
 The repeat file for hg19 can be downloaded from the following link http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/rmsk.txt.gz .
 Please note that this is a large file (~430MB)